Skip to main content

 Dear Colleague:

-Members should draft their amendments to the text of H.R.
-4776, which is available on the Rules Committee website.
-Members are strongly advised to submit amendments by the deadline.
-Members should attempt to draft their amendments with actual legislative language to ensure the Committee is able to properly review and assess amendment submissions.
+Given the large number of amendments expected, the Rules Committee is providing further guidance regarding the submission of amendments which differs from previously provided guidance.
+Members should attempt to draft their amendments with actual legislative language, to ensure the Committee is able to properly review and assess amendment submissions.
 Members should not submit amendment “placeholder text”, blank attachments, or legislative text which is not consistent with the intent of the amendment.
 Amendments which do not comply with this directive will not be reviewed, even if revised.

 Members may not digitally edit HOLC PDFs prior to submission.
 If a Member must edit an HOLC draft prior to submission, please do so by printing, hand correcting, and scanning so it is clear there is a non-HOLC change.
 Members are still urged to re-submit any such hand revision upon receipt of an updated formal draft from HOLC.

-Members should use the Office of Legislative Counsel to ensure that their amendments are drafted in the most appropriate format.
+Members are encouraged to work with the Committee on Appropriations for technical and subject matter expertise.
 Additionally, Members should consult with the Office of the Parliamentarian and the Committee on the Budget to be certain their amendments comply with the rules of the House and the Congressional Budget Act.
-If you have any questions, please contact Eric Shepard of the Committee staff at Eric.Shepard@mail.house.gov or at 202-225-9191.

 Sincerely,